typelevel/Laika/docs/03-preparing-content/04-ebooks.md

 Therefore it is best to avoid very large markup files as they might slow down the experience in the e-book reader, and instead distribute content over a higher number of smaller input files.

-See @:ref(Document Types) for general info about the various types of input files Laika supports, and @:ref(Supported Document Types) in this chapter for additional info specific to EPUB and PDF.
+See [Document Types] for general info about the various types of input files Laika supports, and [Supported Document Types] in this chapter for additional info specific to EPUB and PDF.

 Book Navigation